yuforium/activitypub-docs/federation.md

 }
 ```

-Finally, a `Community` encompasses a group of topics.
-A community can include information that a topic on its own cannot provide, such as a `Place`, which may be relevant to the community but not to the group of topics it represents:
+A `Community` encompasses a group of topics.
+A community can include information that a topic on its own cannot provide, such as a `Place`, which may be relevant to the community but not necessarily to the group of topics it represents:

 ```json
 {